raquelxmoss/recipes/lemon-sponge-cake.md

 ## Ingredients

-_Note: Ideally, butter, sugar, eggs, and flour should have equal weights_
+_Note: Ideally, butter, sugar, eggs, and flour should have equal weights, based on the weight of the eggs in their shells_

+_Note: I've tried adding some extral lemon juice to the icing for sharpness_

 - 112.5g butter, softened
 - 112.5g caster sugar
 - 112.5g self-raising flour
-- 4 eggs
+- 2 eggs
-- 2 level teaspoons baking powder
+- 1 level teaspoons baking powder
 - Finely grated zest of 1 lemon

 For the filling